- Products

 3. Heat activate immediately before use

-Plate activation removes adsorbed moisture that reduces stationary phase activity and separation efficiency.
-Standard activation protocol requires heating at 120°C for 20-30 minutes in a clean laboratory oven.
+Plate activation removes adsorbed moisture that reduces stationary phase activity and separation efficiency [6].
+Standard activation protocol requires heating at 120°C for 20-30 minutes in a clean laboratory oven [4].
+Post-activation handling requires humidity control to prevent rehydration and plates should be stored in a desiccator or low-humidity environment [6].

-Proper baseline preparation ensures consistent sample application and accurate Rf calculations.
-Draw the baseline 1.0 cm from the bottom edge using a pencil - never ink.
-Lower placement risks sample loss into the mobile phase reservoir.
+Baseline preparation ensures consistent sample application for accurate Rf calculations.
+Draw the baseline 1.0 cm from the bottom edge using a pencil - never ink [1].
+Lower placement on the plate risks sample loss into the mobile phase reservoir [1].

-Lane marking prevents cross-contamination and enables simultaneous analysis of multiple samples.
-Maintain 2.5 cm spacing between spots for complex mixtures requiring maximum resolution.
-Avoid scratching the silica gel surface, which creates irregular solvent flow patterns.
+Also, sample lanes should be marked to prevent cross-contamination and enable simultaneous analysis of multiple samples [4].
+Maintain 2.5 cm spacing between spots for complex mixtures requiring maximum resolution, and avoid scratching the silica gel surface, as this creates irregular solvent flow patterns [4].

 - Alkanes (hexane, pentane): Base non-polar solvents